FedericoTs/FeedbackforFounders/documentation/auth_implementation_tracking.md

    - ✅ Created AuthenticationFlowStoryboard to demonstrate auth flow
    - ✅ Created SecurityEnhancementsStoryboard to demonstrate security features
    - ✅ Ensured all storyboards are properly wrapped with StoryboardAuthWrapper
+   - ✅ Fixed EnhancedAuthStoryboard to properly wrap with StoryboardAuthWrapper
+   - ✅ Fixed AuthenticationFlowStoryboard to properly wrap with StoryboardAuthWrapper
+   - ✅ Fixed SecurityEnhancementsStoryboard to properly wrap with StoryboardAuthWrapper
+   - ✅ Removed nested StoryboardAuthWrapper instances to prevent context conflicts

 2. ✅ Task 2.2: Enhance token refresh mechanism
    - ✅ Implemented automatic token refresh before expiration